INTERNATIONAL PROTECTION OF FUNDAMENTAL RIGHTS

 Learning skills will be tested by means of an overall assessment of students' answers.

-During the course, attending students may take written tests, in order to assess whether basic notions have been acquired.
+During the course, attending students will be invited to take three written tests on a voluntary basis.
+The purpose of this exercise is to monitor the students' learning level of some fundamental notions.
 The tests will consist in the discussion of one or more hypothetical cases.
 The outcome will be analyzed with the class to better clarify some concepts and to avoid further mistakes.
 The calendar of the written tests will be made known during the course.

 Some topics will be covered in collaboration with invited experts in the field during ad hoc seminars or workshops.